 The self-destructive nature of the central character is particularly well-performed by Grant, as he desperately attempts to be liked by shallow Hollywood executives whilst treating academics and scholars with contempt, as if they are beneath his talents due to their lack of fame.
 This inverse set of values—recognition over ability—is an interesting commentary on the entertainment industry and that which constitutes literary merit, and though it is not exhaustingly explored, there are some good points raised.

-This is Grant’s fourth collaboration with director Marc Lawrence, and the partnership between the two has brought about some of the best and worst films of Grant’s career.
+This is Grant’s fourth collaboration with director Marc Lawrence, and the partnership between the two has brought about a mixed bag, including one of the worst films of Grant’s career.
 Here, the story is not so much about a couple meeting and falling in love, though there is an element of romance.
 It is a man’s downfall from what he believed to be rock bottom—his power is turned off due to lack of funds at the beginning of the film—to something like actual rock bottom, and then his eventual recovery.

 The film Grant’s writer supposedly wrote that made his name concerned an angelic quest into Hell to save a soul, and The Rewrite itself mirrors that.
 Grant heads to a place of almost perpetual rain where the glamour and excitement of Hollywood is non-existent but does not realise his endeavour is to redeem himself.